This blog post was originally published on the Engagex blog on April 23, 2021.

 Customer turnover (Also known as lapse/cancel rate or “leaky bucket syndrome”) is a killer of insurance agency value.

-As consumers are able to switch insurance companies with increasing ease, they will do so without hesitation if you don’t have a process set in place to keep them.
+As consumers can switch insurance companies with increasing ease, they will do so without hesitation if you don’t have a process set in place to keep them.

-As soon as premiums rise you will find yourself losing clients if you don’t add value in other ways.
+As soon as premiums rise you will find yourself losing clients if you don’t add value to the customer experience.

 Are you able to open a customer file at random and give a summary of the customer?

 Who are the members of their household?